 Croatia is a Balkan country south of Austria.
-It’s a small country of 4 million inhabitants and cities with medival architecture which are used for shooting Game of Thrones.
+It’s a small country of 4 million inhabitants and cities with medieval architecture.
+Games of Thrones was shot here.

 - Currency is Croatian Kuna (HRK), which is about 1/7th of a US Dollar.